-Text published in Eating and Nutrition, on the internet in 2012.
+Text published in Eating and Nutrition, on web.
 Photos are of rescued and now adopted cats.

 Every life process relies on water.
-The body of

-the cat is made up of about 70% water.
-The natural prev that cats would catch also contain approximately that same amount of water.
+The body of the cat is made up of about 70% water.
+The natural prey that cats would catch also contain approximately that same amount of water.
 Many people are under the false assumption that cats don't need water or that they're afraid of it.
 The cat's ancestors came from a desert environment and relied on getting adequate amounts of water in the food they ate.

-Modern day cats eat lots of dry food\ which has very low water content (about 10%) and so they need an additional water supply in the form of a separate water bowl.
-Cats who consume wet food get much of the water they need within that food (canned food contains approximately 78% water) but also still greatly benefit from a separate water supply.
+Modern day cats eat lots of dry food which has very low water content (about 10%) and so they need an additional water supply in the form of a separate water bowl.
+Cats who consume wet food get much of the water they need within that food

+(canned food contains approximately 78% water) but also still greatly benefit from a separate water supply.
 A cat eating a diet of canned and dry food also must have a separate water supply.

-If you feed dry food to your cat don't try to increase the water content by wetting the food because it often makes it much less palatable to the cat.
-Instead, talk to your veterinarian about adding some canned food into the diet.
+If you feed dry food to your cat do not try to increase the water content by wetting the food because it often makes it much less palatable to the cat.
+Instead, consider adding some canned food into the diet.
 There are ways to gradually transition your cat to canned food.
 (See article, Cat's Need Wet Food.)